wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    File <strong>package.json</strong> specifies dependencies that Node will download before beginning runs.

-   PROTIP: The app folder contains the app's code.
-The "tests" folder contains tests associated with the app's source code
-   <strong>in the same repository</strong>.
-This is getting more common than separate teams which maintain separate
-   repositories for app and test code.

-   PROTIP: The app folder contains the app's code.
+   PROTIP: The "app" folder contains the app's code.
    The "tests" folder contains tests associated with the app's source code
    <strong>in the same repository</strong>.
 This is getting more common than separate teams which maintain separate
    repositories for app and test code.